codex-assignments/lvl3-w2-d3-assignment/README.md

 This app is a series of "flashcards" with some study material pertaining to lvl 3 week 1 and 2.

-The user will be able to click a subject which will expand the card and display the study information.
+The user will be able to click a subject which will "flip" the card and display the study information.
+There is a progress tracker that tracks how many of the cards have been flipped.
+There is also a reset button to reset the progress tracker.

 useState is used to track if a "flashcard" is flipped

-props are used to pass the data to each Flashcard component,
+props are used to pass the state to Flashcard and Footer components

 * how to install dependencies